radarroark/xitdb/README.md

 try writer.finish(); // remember to call this!
 ```

+If you need to set a format tag for the byte array, put it in the `format_tag` field of the writer before you call `finish`.

-...and to read it incrementally, get a reader from a cursor:
+To read a byte array incrementally, get a reader from a cursor:

 ```zig
 var long_text_cursor = (try moment.getCursor(hashInt("long-text"))).?;